hollowdoor/ebla/README.md

 ### el.animate(keyFrames, options)

 Use `el.element.animate()`.
 You might need to add a polyfill of web animations.
-On isn't included with this library.
+A pollyfill isn't included with this library.

 ### el.generate()